For showtimes, click here.

 2. The characters were based on real people.

 The film finds many of its jokes poking fun at Hollywood, and Sondheim and Perkins based the characters on celebrities.
 James Mason’s character was inspired by Orson Welles, Richard Benjamin’s character was based on Perkins himself, and Raquel Welch’s character was inspired by Ann-Margret – although later, it was suggested that she was actually playing herself.

 3. A Hollywood super-agent was offered the part of herself.

 Sue Mengers started as a secretary at William Morris before working her way to the top.
 The go-getter managed talent like Mick Jagger, Cher, Burt Reynolds, Steve McQueen, Barbra Streisand, and Ryan O’Neal.
-In fact, The Last of Sheila features more of her clients – director Herbert Ross, James Coburn, Richard Benhamin, Anthony Perkins, and Dyan Cannon – who expertly played Mengers.
+In fact, The Last of Sheila features more of her clients – director Herbert Ross, James Coburn, Richard Benjamin, Anthony Perkins, and Dyan Cannon – who expertly played Mengers.

 4. Lee Remick and Ryan O’Neal were originally considered.

 Remick and O’Neal (another of Menger’s clients) would have played Hackett’s and Benjamin’s roles respectively.
 Sondheim thought they looked more like the typical film heroes, and O’Neal was still hot off the success of 1970’s Love Story.
 Interestingly, Remick had actually participated in a Sondheim-Perkins’ mystery game; however, her team lost when they ate the cake, which was one of the clues.
 As the saying goes, you can’t have your cake and eat it too.